ashleynilo/fprime/docs/documentation/tutorials/cross-compilation.md

 on 32-bit arm use `arm-hf-linux`.
 This package expects the environment variable `ARM_TOOLS_PATH` to point to the installation directory of the ARM cross-compilers.

-!!! note
+> [!NOTE]
-    Users need to generate for each platform they wish to run on.
+> Users need to generate for each platform they wish to run on.

 Here is how to build for the 64-bit Arm Linux platform: